 The following seven guidelines offer general, practical suggestions about how to work with an unfamiliar handwriting style.
 While the examples given for each were chosen for the beginning researcher who is working with parish records, as this is where most family history research will and should begin, they are equally applicable to any paleographic task.

 It is important to work carefully and slowly when beginning to read a new handwriting style so as to develop a familiarity with the personal writing style of the priest or recorder and the type of writing he is using.
-Also, notice any particular idiosyncrasies, such as unique forms of particular letters, the use of certain abbreviations, or peculiar syntactical approaches.
-If at first one works slowly with the handwriting, soon his reading ability and speed will both increase dramatically.
+Also, notice any particular idiosyncrasies such as unique forms of particular letters, the use of certain abbreviations, or peculiar syntactical approaches.
+If at first one works slowly with the handwriting, soon their reading ability and speed will both increase dramatically.

-3. Use the surrounding text as a guide.
+3. Use the Surrounding Text as a Guide

 Generally, the text with which you are working can help you find the meaning of a difficult word or passage.
 The following three suggestions should aid you in using the surrounding text: